hafsaaqeel/API_Testing_Postman_and_Excel_Sheet/README.md

 - **Postman**: Used to send requests to the API and check responses.
 - **Microsoft Excel**: Used to record test cases and results in an organized format.
-- **API Documentation**: Describes the structure of the API endpoints and the expected responses.

 ## Repository Structure